LuckyJimJD/ProfessionalResponsibility/assets/outlines/Fees.md

 Splitting fees with non-lawyers is prohibited.

-- May pay non-lawyers for their services
-- Payment may not be based on percentage of attorney’s fee
+May pay non-lawyers for their services.
+But payment may not be based on percentage of attorney’s fee

 ## Advances/Retainers